Geometric flow regularization in latent spaces for smooth dynamics with the efficient variations of curvature: Energy functionals with harmonic maps

 \section{Energy functionals with harmonic maps}

 In this section, we consider geometric flows induced by neural discovery of harmonic maps.
-The case of the harmonic map is very interesting because we pass our data through two manifolds.
-Our discussion derives from \cite{HeleinHarmonic}.
+A harmonic map stems from a harmonic function between manifolds \cite{HeleinHarmonic}.
+This section mostly ignores the harmonic aspect of the map, thus this flow is our most heuristic of the four we develop here.
+As we have discussed, this theoretical effect is of no means to us, thus we can primarily ignore any desire of enforcing our functions to be harmonic.
 A harmonic map is a function between manifolds

 such that the critical point of the energy functional is satisfied.
 For our purposes, we will restrict manifold $\mathcal{M}= \mathcal{M}_0$ as an initialized geometry with no temporal dependence, and we will take $\mathcal{N} = \mathcal{N}_t$ to be time-evolving, thus our harmonic map is such that